jiach/MetaDiff/README.md

 `metadiff_r.log` - standard error output from the R script;

 NB: As of right now, MetaDiff has yet to implement FDR adjustments of the P-values generated from the script.
-You need to do it manually in your favorite statistical packages manually.
+You need to do it manually in your favorite statistical packages.
 In future versions, this function will be incorporated into the MetaDiff package.

 ## License